abhirockzz/fn-redis-todoapp/README.md

 ### To point to a different Redis instance...

-... just udpate the app configuration run below commands
+... execute below commands to update the app configuration

 `fn config app todoapp REDIS_HOST your-redis-ip` and `fn config app todoapp REDIS_PORT your-redis-port`